 Even though Tough Turtle Turf is durable, and tough there should be precautions taken to prevent any damage to the turf.
 Such as:

 Use furniture or equipment with jagged or sharp edges as it might puncture and tear the artificial grass.

-Never light cigarettes on or near the turf, it can damage the turf and even cause a fire.
+Never light cigarettes on or near the turf, it can damage the artificial grass and even cause a fire.
 Fireworks, cigarettes, and any other open flames should be kept away.

 Remove or cap off any sprinklers head.
-Water from sprinklers can leave mineral deposits that may the turf discoloration.
+Water from sprinklers can leave mineral deposits that may cause turf discoloration.

-Never leave a park car idling on or near the turf.
+Never leave a parked car idling on or near the turf.